philippe44/AirConnect/README.md

 # AirCast: Send audio to Chromecast using AirPlay

-# AirUPnP: Send audio to UPnP players using AirPlay
+# AirUPnP: Send audio to UPnP players using AirPlay (work for Sonos)

 =============================================